Custom Framing Trends: Float Mounting

 If you are someone that needs to have clean lines and a flawless presentation, then float mounting may not be for you — and that’s ok.
 Just because a piece would make a great candidate for floating doesn’t mean that you have to do it.
 Ultimately, you have to love what is on your walls, and we have had clients that say, “No. Seeing this edge will drive me crazy.”
 Knowing what makes you happy (and what makes you nuts) is more important in the long run.

 Looking for more custom framing inspiration?
-Check out our custom framing gallery.
+Check out our custom framing page.